Enable network protection

 Use the ./Vendor/MSFT/Policy/Config/Defender/EnableNetworkProtection configuration service provider (CSP) to enable or disable network protection or enable audit mode.

-You can use the following procedure to enable network protection on a standalone computer or for domain-joined computers.
+You can use the following procedure to enable network protection on domain-joined computers or on a standalone computer.

 On a standalone computer, click Start, type and then click Edit group policy.